 Her end goal is that the ecosystem surrounding the uber-rich begins to sit up and take notice.
 So, the wealth managers, the accountants, the bankers, the lawyers like her.

 “We totally see ourselves as part of an ecosystem [and] our hope is that the mainstream industry will start to embed some of our practices in their own work,” she notes.
-For now, she is content with the small, early wins that come from having kicked off a conversation among capitalism’s chief benefciaries.
-So, clients who have ‘redefned’ their relationship to tax, for instance, or who reject tax reliefs to which they are technically (if not morally) eligible.
+For now, she is content with the small, early wins that come from having kicked off a conversation among capitalism’s chief beneficiaries.
+So, clients who have ‘redefined’ their relationship to tax, for instance, or who reject tax reliefs to which they are technically (if not morally) eligible.

 “We’ve all been socialised to keep taking from the system and to keep winning,” she says.
 “So to have someone say, ‘I don’t want an ISA because I don’t believe it was designed for someone like me’, that’s a big thing.”